Policies & Guidelines

 A recruiting event is defined as any activity where company specific information is presented/provided/shared including, but not limited to, details about company culture, career opportunities and recruiting practices.
 Examples (not comprehensive) of recruiting events include presentations, informational sessions, meetings, receptions, cocktail parties and dinners.

-Both All recruiting events, regardless of location and sponsor (including events for clubs and sections), must be approved by MBA Career & Professional Development.
+Both All recruiting events, regardless of location and sponsor (including events for clubs and sections), must be approved by HBS Career & Professional Development.

 Both Company events and/or event-related travel must not conflict with a student's class schedule.

-Both Content presentations (non-recruiting, educational in nature or focused on a specific topic of interest to students) can begin September 9, 2013 and must be open to both classes.
-Content presentations are limited to four per semester; two of the four can be held prior to October 28, 2013.
+Both Industry Education Events (educational in nature or focused on a specific topic of interest to students outside of recruiting) can begin September 8, 2014 and must be open to both classes.
+Industry Education Events are limited to four per semester; two of the four can be held prior to October 27, 2014.

 Both Company events are not allowed the evenings before exams.